TessGrass/laboration-1/README.md

 ## Contributing
 Feel free to contribute!
 For major changes, please open an issue first to discuss what you would like to change.

+## 1DV610-mjukvarukvalité-L1
+This is assignment for the course 1DV610 att Linneus University.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)